jagdish31502/real-estate-chatbot/README.md

 streamlit run stramlit.py
 python run app.py
 ```
-**NOTE:** both server are running in different terminal (Flask for backend, and streamlit for frontend.)
+**NOTE:** Make sure that both servers are running in different terminals (Flask for back-end, and streamlit for front-end.)

 **Usage**